Airports Adapt: Designing Wellness into the Terminal’s DNA

 While a design team may not play a large role in the day-to-day operations, they are significant in laying the foundation for the operational team's success.
 Restroom facilities are a prime example of how design can influence passengers' reassurance due to the large role they play in satisfaction ratings at airports.
 Critical design decisions such as layout, circulation, and fit and finish can either make the operational team's job easier or more difficult.
 Implementing occupancy sensors as a tool could provide real-time feedback on occupancy and availability for passengers and employees for optimal cleaning times.
 After touchpoints, providing access to disinfectant will give users with the added comfort of sanitation in the building where it's needed most.
 These are small design examples that can make a big difference when proving passengers with the health security they are looking for.

-Interestingly, temperatures screening and thermal scanning have not been prescribed as a prerequisite to travel because they are not 100% reliable in identifying contagious passengers.
+Interestingly, temperature screening and thermal scanning have not been prescribed as a prerequisite to travel because they are not 100% reliable in identifying contagious passengers.
 However, there is a place for this process to reassure passengers that it is safe to travel, and perhaps more importantly, deter people from traveling while they are sick.
 Moving forward, the industry must work together across the full spectrum of the passenger's journey to establish a strategy of health inspection, confirmation, and reassurance.

-An essential part of that reassurance is to give passengers ownership in the experience.
+An essential part of that reassurance is to give passengers ownership of the experience.
 Feedback loops, such as the "Are you satisfied?" buttons or QR codes for surveys, are vital to providing passengers the opportunity to provide real-time feedback to airport operators.
 We anticipate these feedback loops will increase throughout the airport facility, not only just in restrooms but in areas like food courts and hold rooms as well.
 'See something, say something' is a motto typically reserved for security concerns — however, it will be important that this same mantra applies to the overall cleanliness of an airport facility as indeed we are all in this together.

 Corgan's designers have been exploring innovative ways to incorporate lighting to diminish the disruptions to passengers' internal clock experienced when flying to help them adjust to time zones, beat fatigue, and improve health.
 Using what we've learned from that research in conjunction with emerging technologies, there are a few design solutions to help facilitate a sanitation process in the airport.
 Onboard the aircraft HEPA filtering and electrostatic fogging have been utilized to provide a safe in-flight experience – there is also an opportunity to use these technologies in an airport building.